squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 Since solaris 2.6 Sun has changed the way some system calls work and is using *nscd* daemon as a implementor of them.
-To communicate to *nscd* Solaris is using undocumented door calls.
+To communicate to *nscd* Solaris is using undocumented calls.
 Basically *nscd* is used to reduce memory usage of user-space system libraries that use passwd and group files.
 Before 2.6 Solaris cached full passwd file in library memory on the first use but as this was considered to use up too much